Skeletal changes of vertebrates transitioning from water to land: Neck

 The cranial endoskeleton of T. roseae shares derived features with tetrapods.
 There was a loss of opercular and extrascapular elements, enhancing head mobility in T. roseae compared to other tetrapodomorph fish.
 The formation of the neck allowed for locomotion in shallow waters.
 This environment allows for less motility compared to the three-dimensional space that fish are able to orient themselves in.
 The body of the organism in these environments would be fixed in the shallow pools with appendages planted on a substrate.

 In the Acanthostega and Ichthyostega, which are considered to be more derived than other basal aquatic tetrapods, the pectoral girdle is decoupled from the skull.
 There is also a loss of the dorsal pectoral girdle bones, which permits a large degree of movement for the shoulder.
-This allowed for a greater degree of movement, and is a necessity for improving aquatic maneuvers and terrestrial locomotion.
+This allows for a greater degree of movement, and is a necessity for improving aquatic maneuvers and terrestrial locomotion.
 This could have been driven by the need to lift the head to aid aerial respiration by using nostrils and choanae.